A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Introduction

-Our framework combines RDM-FT with deep neural networks (DNN) to learn functional data generated by variational quantum eigensolvers (VQE).
+Specifically, our framework combines RDM-FT with deep neural networks (DNN) to learn functional data generated by variational quantum eigensolvers (VQE).
 The general workflow discussed in the following is summarized in Fig.~\ref{fig:WorkflowSimple}.
 A more detailed version of the workflow, including the specific methods employed in this publication, is given in Fig.~\ref{fig:WorkflowDetailed}.
 To ensure a well-learned functional, the DNN gets the data in the form of an intermediate functional which is more akin to a collection of density functionals with different off-diagonal terms of the single-body Hamiltonian $h$, which can be transformed easily into the full RDM-FT-Functional using the Hellmann-Feynman theorem \cite{Feynman1939, Schmidt1938}.
 We extend this approach through density matrix embedding theory (DMET) \cite{Knizia2013, Wouters2016, Mineh2022, Sekaran2023, Cernatic2024, Fromager2015, Sekaran2022}, developing a functional theoretic density matrix embedding theory (FT-DMET).
-This method achieves high accuracy in terms of the resulting energy while maintaining computational scaling comparable to Hartree-Fock methods, as the complexity of every other required operation is fixed to the initial fragment size independent of the total system size.
+This method achieves high accuracy in terms of the resulting energy, while building the fragment-system itself scales comparably to Hartree-Fock methods.
+The complexity of the calculations required for solving the smaller embedded problem, is fixed by the size of the fragment and independent of the total system size.
 Thus, our approach uses both quantum as well as classical methods in tandem to take advantage of quantum hardware with moderate qubit-counts \cite{Lerch2024}.
+However, depending on the quality of the preprocessing and the complexity of the system, larger embedded system can be required for good accuracies.

 The paper is organized as follows.
-In Sec.~\ref{sec:TheoreticalBackground}, a review of RDM-FT's fundamentals, its connection to the aforementioned intermediate functional and the quantum algorithm are given.
-Sec.~\ref{sec:ApplicationVQE} describes the adaptation of the quantum algorithm to RDM-FT and the neural network implementation for learning the functional.
+In Sec.~\ref{sec:TheoreticalBackground}, a review of RDM-FT's fundamentals, its connection to the aforementioned intermediate functional and the quantum algorithm are provided.
+Sec.~\ref{sec:ApplicationVQE} describes the adaptation of the quantum algorithm to RDM-FT, and the neural network implementation for learning the functional.
 Sec.~\ref{sec:DMET} demonstrates how combining the neural network approach with DMET (for fermionic and bosonic systems) enables broader applicability through fragment-based calculations.
 Finally, the methodology is exemplified on Bose-Hubbard and Fermi-Hubbard models of varying sizes as well as a two-band Fermi-Hubbard model in (Sec.~\ref{sec:Examples}).